Enter the 2020 MJA Awards

-Scroll down for the online entry form (the link will go live on Wednesday February, 13, 2019) but ensure you have read the guidance provided here first before completing the form.
+Scroll down for the online entry form (the form will go live on Thursday February, 13, 2020) but ensure you have read the guidance provided here first before completing the form.

 The MJA Awards will remain open to entry until Friday March 13, 2020 at midnight.
 There will be NO extension to this deadline.

 To discuss sponsorship opportunities, please email us at email@example.com